Nandita10062001/einops-research-implementation/README.md

 # Einops Modified Implementation

 ## Overview
-This project implements a modified version of the einops tensor manipulation library, focusing on numpy array operations.
+In this project, I have implemented a modified version of the einops tensor manipulation library, focusing on numpy array operations.
 The implementation provides a flexible way to manipulate tensor dimensions using a simple string-based syntax inspired by Einstein notation.

 ## Table of Contents
 - [Implementation Approach](#implementation-approach)